 While Honda started making motorcycles around 70 years ago, they've been designing products for more than a century.
 You can count on them to perform.
 Furthermore, they carry more bike options than Harley, which includes scooters, street bikes, and superbikes.

-In the Honda vs. Harley motorcycles debate, Honda bikes top the list in terms of technology.
+In the Honda vs. Harley motorcycles debate, Honda bikes top the list in terms of advanced technology.
 With every single new model, advanced tech seems to be a priority.
 Honda motorcycles today have innovative technology that riders love.

 While Harley models have some modern tech features, they seem to be a step behind Honda.
 In fact, several Harleys today are still built with old-fashioned technology, and some people prefer this over more modern advancements.
 If you don't enjoy the millions of buttons, touchscreens, and advanced functionalities, a Harley motorcycle may be right for you.

 Price is a huge factor for many people looking to buy a motorcycle.
 If you fall into that category, you'll probably want to choose a Honda.
 They have a wide product line with various options, including several cost-effective motorcycles.

 While Harley bikes are designed for comfort and reliability, they carry a high price tag.
 Also, as they have long been a reputable brand, many people pay for that respect.

 In terms of variety, Honda has several different options to choose from, and a wide variety on display at your local motorcycle dealership.
 If you're picky or want something for a specific need, selecting a Honda could be a perfect choice.
 While Harley does have a decent product line with different options, Honda has a much larger selection.
 Especially if you're a new rider, Honda will be your best bet.
 Honda carries many different types of motorcycles including sport bikes, cruiser motorcycles, scooters, and more.

 Top 5 Best Harley Motorcycles of All Time